Worldwide travel insurance

 - A scarf (thin, light, and useful for a great number of things)

 - Ear plugs (no explanation needed)

 - Before you go, get your vaccinations.
-If they’re recommended to have before you travel and you don’t get them done, you won’t usually be covered for the treated for them.
-Most are free, so don’t be stupid and ‘forget to get them done’.
+If they’re recommended to have before you travel and you don’t get them done, you won’t usually be covered for if you need treatment because of that.
+Most are free, so don’t ‘forget’ to get them done.
 Check with the NHS for which travel vaccinations are free of charge.

 - Visas!
 Planning to work out there?
 Get the right visa.
 If you’re caught working without one, you could face scary repercussions – that’s if you can even get a job out there to begin with, as those with the appropriate visas will always be first choice.

 - Try to learn some key phrases for each destination, maybe even make yourself a phrasebook.
 This will not only help you get around, but also help you get to know the locals.
 If you get lost or want to know the best place to grab a bite to eat, the locals are your most valuable resource.